 How are science and tourism working together?
 Through citizen science!

-Through the FjordPhyto citizen science project, travelers who are visiting the Antarctic Peninsula are helping scientists in the Vernet Lab at Scripps Institution of Oceanography, California and at Universidad de la Plata, Argentina, to monitor phytoplankton on the Antarctic coast.
+Through the FjordPhyto citizen science project, travelers who are visiting the Antarctic Peninsula are helping scientists in the Vernet Lab at Scripps Institution of Oceanography, California and at Universidad Nacional de la Plata, Argentina, to monitor phytoplankton on the Antarctic coast.